camunda/camunda-docs/docs/guides/react-components/install-plain-java.md

 ### Download and configure Camunda

 1. Download the [latest release artifact](https://github.com/camunda/camunda/releases) in the **Assets** section of the release page, starting with [8.6.0-alpha2](https://github.com/camunda/camunda/releases/tag/8.6.0-alpha2).
-2. Modify the `application.yaml` to include the Elasticsearch exporter by adding the following as a child of the `zeebe`/`broker` configuration element:
+2. Navigate to the directory where you installed Camunda, and open `/config/application.yaml`.
+Add the following Elasticsearch exporter as a child of the `zeebe`/`broker` configuration element:

 ```
 zeebe: